 These Mexican breakfast tamales are made with homemade tamale masa, full of flavour and packed with your favourite Mexican breakfast ingredients, ground beef, potato, eggs and cheese.
 Serve with freshly made red salsa and sour cream.

-- 6 ounces of Monterey jack cheese, cut into strips about 2-inch long
+- 6 ounces Monterey Jack cheese - cut into strips about 2-inch long

 - Put the corn husks in the sink with hot water and let soak for 30 to 60 minutes.
 The longer the better.
 Make sure the water does not drain out.